-For any photoshoot, preparedness is key to obtaining images you adore.
-It may seem pessimistic, though I stand by the phrase: "Hope for the best, prepare for the worst."
+For any photoshoot, preparedness is key to obtaining images you can indefinitely treasure.
+In all aspects of life, I stand by the phrase: "Hope for the best, prepare for the worst."

 The Client Checklist

 Here are some essential items to bring to your photoshoot:

 Water bottles: No matter the weather, you will need one per person, minimum!
 We don't need a dehydration devistation during your session.